Feds Charge 24 In Alleged $1.2 Billion Medicare Fraud Scheme

 The IRS chief of criminal investigation, Don Fort, said in a statement that the organized scheme "details broad corruption, massive amounts of greed, and systemic flaws in our healthcare system that were exploited by the defendants."

-The FBI, IRS and 17 U.S. attorneys' offices took part in the operation, according to the AP.
+The FBI, IRS and 17 U.S. attorneys' offices took part in the operation, according to AP.